↖ Homepage of the site 'What to do with your life?'

 |

-The statutory decision.
-It consists of basing the validity of the solution on the status of the person who takes it (parent, teacher, hierarchical superior), and not on the quality of the analysis that leads to it.
+Statutory decision-making.
+It consists in basing the validity of the solution on the status of the person who makes it (parent, teacher, hierarchical superior), rather than on the quality of the analysis leading to it.

 |